Jordan Peele, Chelsea Peretti Expecting! Comic Baby On the Way!

 The two may have a low-key relationship in Hollywood compared to the entertainment industry’s biggest couples like Beyonce and Jay-Z, but these two are serious comedians.
 Thus, their baby will be one of the comic industry’s golden baby.

 Chelsea Peretti currently appears on FOX’s Brooklyn Nine Nine together with SNL Alumnus Andy Samberg.
 Peretti’s performance as Gina Linetti in the show earned her multiple acclaims including the ones from Entertainment Weekly saying she is one of the “buzziest breakouts” in New York.
-Peretti has also been considered as a “comedic gem, whose dry wit is unparalleled.
+Peretti has also been considered as a “comedic gem, whose dry wit is unparalleled.”
 Her Linetti act was also nominated for Favorite Comedy Supporting Actress in the 2014 American Comedy Awards.

 Chelsea Peretti is not new in the comedy industry since she is also an accomplished writer having written for popular TV shows like Parks & Recreation, SNL, The Sarah Silverman Program, Portlandia and Kroll Show.